 - Our research is funded by Tenovus Scotland and the British Heart Foundation

-4 (of 4 published available) for sjp24 with keyword Calcium-release clear keyword filter. (source: University of St Andrews PURE)
+Recent Publications5 (of 5 published available) for sjp24 with keyword Cardiac ryanodine receptor clear keyword filter. (source: University of St Andrews PURE)

 Please click title of any item for full details

 Biochemical Society Transactions 2015 vol.43 pp.359-363

 Journal of Biological Chemistry 2015 vol.290 pp.17599-17610